-- Grant/ concessional element: Preference should be given to debt with a large grant component.
-However, the project still needs to be for a fit purpose. - Debt sustainability and affordability: The volume and cost of debt must not have a negative impact on debt sustainability and affordability.
+- a) Grant/ Concessional Element: Preference should be given to debt with a large grant component.
+However, the project still needs to be for a fit purpose. - b) Debt Sustainability and Affordability: The volume and cost of debt must not have a negative impact on debt sustainability and affordability.
 All economic indicators must be below the thresholds when subjected to stress tests and using conservative estimates of economic variables.

-Hidden costs, such as fees (transaction, commitment, agency or underwriting), requirements for the county Government to fund maintenance or project management expenses must be included in the analysis.

-- Currency and exchange rate risk: Despite offering very low interest rates, concessional loans still carry foreign exchange risk.
+Hidden costs, such as fees (transaction, commitment, agency or underwriting), requirements for the county Government to fund maintenance or project management expenses must be included in the analysis. - c) Currency and Exchange Rate Risk: Despite offering very low interest rates, concessional loans still carry foreign exchange risk.
 The benefit of very low or even zero interest rates could be negated by depreciation.
-Stress tests used in the above analysis must assess the impact on affordability and sustainability of foreign exchange movements. - Interest rate: Debt with a lower interest rate will have a lower cost.
-Fixed interest rates have a lower risk than variable interest rates where the future cost of debt is not known. - Tenure: The term of the loan should be more closely aligned to the cash flows of the project.
+Stress tests used in the above analysis must assess the impact on affordability and sustainability of foreign exchange movements. - d) Interest Rate: Debt with a lower interest rate will have a lower cost.
+Fixed interest rates have a lower risk than variable interest rates where the future cost of debt is not known.

+- e) Tenure: The term of the loan should be more closely aligned to the cash flows of the project.
 The advantages of very long term loans (such as the impact of inflation on the value of the loan) and very low repayment amounts can be outweighed by accumulating large amounts of debt over many generations.
 Very long term loans may encourage fiscal irresponsibility, because if the project fails, it is future generations that must bear the cost.
-By using up the borrowed loans now, it might restrict the ability of future generations to borrow, and they will be servicing debt for projects that were completed before they were born and for which they receive no tangible benefit. - Grace period: Debt sustainability analysis must extend beyond grace periods.
-The length of the grace period should be assessed in terms of factors such as the revenue stream from the project, its duration, inter-generational equity and the time value of money. - Conditions: Preference should be given to debt with positive characteristics such as project administration or management and advisory services.
-Negative characteristics such as tied procurement, the requirement to use particular companies or nationalities for project implementation, future expense commitments (such as auditing expenses or maintaining equipment) need to be factored into assessments of the cost of debt. - Concentration risk: If the volume of the loan is large, it may contribute to concentration risk.
+By using up the borrowed loans now, it might restrict the ability of future generations to borrow, and they will be servicing debt for projects that were completed before they were born and for which they receive no tangible benefit. - f) Grace Period: Debt sustainability analysis must extend beyond grace periods.
+The length of the grace period should be assessed in terms of factors such as the revenue stream from the project, its duration, inter-generational equity and the time value of money. - g) Conditions: Preference should be given to debt with positive characteristics such as project administration or management and advisory services.
+Negative characteristics such as tied procurement, the requirement to use particular companies or nationalities for project implementation, future expense commitments (such as auditing expenses or maintaining equipment) need to be factored into assessments of the cost of debt. - h) Concentration Risk: If the volume of the loan is large, it may contribute to concentration risk.
 If an institution or bilateral partner has a large concentration of debt it could use this as a means of exerting undue political influence or bargaining for favors (for example tax concessions, access to resources).
-The behavior of the lender needs to be assessed.

-Legal risk: Borrowing proposals must be examined for potential legal risks.
+The behavior of the lender needs to be assessed. - i) Legal Risk: Borrowing proposals must be examined for potential legal risks.
 They must not contravene any country legislation

-2.5 Implementation Framework
+2.7 Implementation Framework

 This section seeks to introduce and consolidate fiscal, legal, institutional and operational measures that ensure that the objectives of the Strategy are met.
 Fiscal, legal, institutional and operational measures are needed to strengthen debt management and establish a borrowing framework.
-These measures also need to increase transparency and accountability so as to restore credit worthiness through rebuilding reputation.
-The PFMA 2012 provides an effective borrowing framework.
+These measures also need to increase transparency and accountability so as to restore credit worthiness.

-2.6 Fiscal measures
+2.8 Fiscal Measures